Something went wrong

 Hampshire Heating Oil Delivery Overview

-555,640 households in Hampshire heat their homes with oil.
+555,640 houses in Hampshire heat their homes with oil.
 This makes oil delivery essential, especially when Hampshire temperatures drop as low as 24.3° F each winter.
-20% of Hampshire houses are reliant on oil delivery each winter.
+20% of Hampshire residences depend on oil delivery each winter.

 9.78% of Hampshire County Households Rely On Heating Oil Delivery Each Winter